 Delivery to the Sunshine Coast and our pickup spot on the lower mainland are free.
+In another province or country?
 Send us your post/zip code and we'll find you a rate from our shipping partners.
-Rates generally range from $200-$400 on average, and can be more depending on location.
+Rates range from $200-$400 on average, and can be more depending on location.
 We don't mark up our shipping - you'll be charged exactly what it costs to get it there.

-Each tub is built to order.
-We're currently booking into fall 2021, with reservations quickly filling up for the remainder of the year.
+Each tub is built to order and handcrafted to last a lifetime.
+Due to higher demand than we can meet for the year, we're currently booking into 2022 with reservations quickly filling up for the remainder of that year.
 Reserve your tub for our next shipping date by placing a deposit.
 You can checkout with your deposit here.

 If your tub is shipped to a depot, you'll need to pick it up with a standard size pick up truck or a trailer.
 The tub will be forklifted for you, and when you arrive at your destination it can be rolled off your truck with 2x6's with cleats.
 The tubs are lightweight enough for 1-2 people to roll easily.
 It can be rolled onto a dock and into a boat, or rolled directly into its place at your property.
 AlumiTubs are preassembled, so you'll be soaking in it the same day it arrives.

-We ship our hot tubs anywhere in the world.
+We ship our hot tubs everywhere across North America.
 They can be picked up from a freight centre in any standard size truck (the 7ft hot tub requires a minimum 6'-4' box).
 All you need to bring with you are 2 long ratchet straps.
 Delivery is also available to rural locations.
 Contact us directly with your shipping address and we’ll get a freight rate to your region.
 Reserve your hot tub with a $500 deposit and we’ll secure your shipping date.

 How do I order my wood fired hot tub?

 You can checkout now with just a $500 deposit to secure our next shipping date, or place your full now.
 Whichever option you choose, we'll contact you to secure your preferred shipment date.
-We're currently booking shipments in fall 2021.
 If you place a deposit, it will be applied to your order, with the balance owing the business day before your tub is shipped.
 We'll contact you within 24 hours to organize shipping.
 You can also ask us a question first or have us place your order for you.

 Can I customize my wood burning hot tub?